-Pros know how to manage their money so practice smarts and self-control at the tables to avoid looking like an emotional newbie.
+Pros know how to manage their money, so practice smarts and self-control at the tables to avoid looking like an emotional newbie.
 Here are some general as well as bankroll betting tips:

-- Betting only what you can afford to lose.
+- Bet only what you can afford to lose.

-- Avoiding the temptation of heading for the ATM machines unless you’re after change for a snack.
+- Avoid the temptation of heading for the ATM machines unless you’re after change for a snack.

-- Limiting your playing time with regular breaks in between to keep you on your toes.
+- Limit your playing time with regular breaks in between to keep you on your toes.